Belleair Women's Republican Club

 BWRC is privileged to host meetings and social events at Belleair Country Club (BCC).
 Our members and guests must comply with the BCC's dress and conduct code.
 Dresses, skirts, blouses, dress slacks and pant suits are appropriate for women.
 Men must wear shirts with sleeves and remove caps in the dining room.
 Blue jeans are not permitted.

-The May 2 BWRC luncheon will take place at Belleair Country Club, 1 Country Club Lane, Belleair.
-Check-in begins at 11:30 am, with lunch starting at noon.
-The cost to attend is $38 per person.
-Reservations and payment are due by Friday, April 18.
+The September 5 BWRC luncheon will be held at Belleair Country Club, 1 Country Club Lane, Belleair.
+Check-in begins at 11:30 am, with lunch served starting at noon.
+The cost to attend is $38 per person with reservations and payment due no later than Thursday, August 21.
+Mail checks to BWRC at 1350 County Road 1 #57, Dunedin, FL 34697 or send payment using Zelle.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.